KainosSoftwareLtd/vision-processing-web-tool/README.md

 The images when trained will be split in training and validation sets.

 3. If you want to change the tool, please create a new branch and dont merge into master (keep this clean for everyones benefit)
-4. If you dont need the VM / have experience handling python depedencies, feel free not to use it! :)

 5. machine-learning.py is where you can tweak the key ML components (epochs etc)

-6. the algorithm chosen is a 'binary_crossentropy' so if using > 2 labels - then switch this to something suited to this.
+6. the algorithm chosen is a 'binary_crossentropy' so if using > 2 labels - then switch this to something smore suited to > 2 labels.

-7. ensure you change the 'settings.py' files size inputs to be as close as possible to the input (while maintaining a square)
+7. ensure you change the 'settings.py' files size inputs to be as close as possible to the input (while maintaining a square) a if in doubt scale down rather up up (to amount features becoming blocky pixels)

 8. In preprocessing we rescale inputs to between 0-1 for all pixel values - this is a great explanation why its useful - https://www.linkedin.com/pulse/keras-image-preprocessing-scaling-pixels-training-adwin-jahn/
-9. Keras handles the CNN part of the code - if you see some weird quirks, please do upgrade using pip in the venv.
-10. I recommend using QGIS outside of the VM to avoid loading large images into memory - leverage the VM as a means to use the vision processing tool.